aportekila/melihkandemir/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: melih_kandemir.jpg
+  image: melih_kandemir.png
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   address: >
     <p>555 Ø14-603B-1</p>
     <p>Department of Mathematics and Computer Science</p>